rishabhio/machine_learning/data_sources.md

 - Deep learning has a lot to effort when it comes to recognising the usual human patterns
 - It can be effecting in things like finding friends for human beings and like minded people

+- ec2instances.info ( for info on ec2 instances )